Moecker/gpx/README.md

   --verbose      Log out more details.
   --interactive  Interactively to allow for multiple queries.
   --dry          Do not create any output artifacts.
+  --web_app      Use the facade to prepare the web app.
 ```

 ## Example